learningequality/kolibri/docs/getting_started.rst

 .. code-block:: bash

-  git lfs install
+  cd kolibri  # Enter the Kolibri directory git lfs install

 Finally, add the Learning Equality repo as a remote.
 That way you can keep your local checkout updated with the most recent changes:

 .. code-block:: bash

-  cd kolibri  # Enter the Kolibri directory git remote add upstream git@github.com:learningequality/kolibri.git git fetch --all  # Check if there are changes upstream git checkout develop # Checkout the development branch
+  git remote add upstream git@github.com:learningequality/kolibri.git git fetch --all  # Check if there are changes upstream git checkout --track origin/develop # Checkout the development branch of your fork